 High Park Fire Mitigation Work to Begin Aug.
 18

-This news was released 411 days ago and may contain inaccurate information.
+This press release was posted 1,501 days ago and may contain inaccurate information.

 On August 18, trucks once again will begin hauling tons of wood mulch to staging sites in Poudre